Licensed Master Plumbers | Navien Specialist

 If a pipe has burst

 Shut off the main water valve immediately.
-Open a cold tap on the lowest level of the house to drain the remaining water.
-Then call Kwik Plumbing & Heating during our regular business hours.
-We'll prioritize burst-pipe calls and be out as soon as possible.
-We don't run overnight callouts, but we respond fast for same-day urgent repairs.
+Open a cold tap on the lowest level of the house to drain what's left in the lines.
+Then call Kwik Plumbing & Heating during our regular business hours — we prioritize burst-pipe calls and respond fast for same-day urgent repairs.
+We don't run overnight callouts.

 Need Professional Help?